 Children’s Safety: The school has a clear Health and Safety Policy which is reviewed on an annual basis by the Head Teacher and the Governors.

 Specialist support for emotional and behavioural development of pupils is provided by Ruth Cumberland (emotional well-being teacher)

-The people co-ordinating the day to day provision of education for pupils with SEND are Georgia Fish (SENCo), Tina Brown (Phase 1 and specific learning difficulties) and Catherine Jackson (Phase 2 and medical needs).
+The people co-ordinating the day to day provision of education for pupils with SEND are Laura Smith (SENCo), Brogan Bowler (Deputy SENCo) and Catherine Jackson (medical needs).